 2) Get on a training plan (there’s a good one here ) There is no substitute for hiring a qualified cyclocross coach to guide you through the season.
 If you have the means our recommendation is to find a coach who has raced cyclocross and understands the sport.
 If you can’t afford a coach we have a $39 monthly solution for you!
 Again, make sure it is created by a coach who knows ‘cross.
-The key here is to follow the plan and stick with it.
+The take home message here is get a training plan and stick with it.

 3) Ride your bike.
 When Mother Nature cooperates get outside and ride!
 There is no need to do anything specific or technical at this point.
-Early spring is the time to ride some dirt road, paths and trails at any comfortable pace.
-If there are any awkward feelings with your bike or body, now is the time to figure it out, not a week before the season starts.
-A la get a bike fit!
+Early spring is the time to ride some dirt roads, paths and trails at any comfortable pace.
+If there are any awkward noises, pain or discomfort with your bike or body, now is the time to figure it out.
+Do not wait a week before the season starts!
 If you can find time to ride three times per week that would fantastic.
-If you can only ride once a week, well, that’s fantastic, too!
+If you can only ride once a week, well…that’s fantastic, too!

 An indoor stationary trainer is almost mandatory if you live in a cold climate area and want to ride during the winter.
 A trainer is also good for those of you who have to ride before the kids get out of bed or after they go to sleep.
 We are pretty fond of the new smart trainers.
 They aren’t cheap, but they are worth it.

 4) Join a club or team.
 There are lots of great clubs and teams across the country that encourage beginners to join their squad.
-Do not be intimidated.
+Do not be intimidated to try to join a team or club.
 The cyclocross community is filled with amazing folks who want to teach you how fun and rewarding the sport can be.
 If for any reason a club makes you feel inferior or like you don’t belong then it is not the right one for you.
-Ask around…you’ll find the right one.
+Ask around and you’ll find the right one.

 5) Get a racing license.
-It’s good for the calendar year and if you buy it now then you’re somewhat committed, right?!
+A racing license is good for the calendar year and if you buy it now then you’re somewhat committed, right?!
 Check with your local race organization about license requirements and what category you should register.
-If you have never raced cyclocross register at the beginner level.
+If you have never raced cyclocross you should register at the beginner level.
 If you belong in a more advanced category your results will prove this and you can ask for an upgrade after the first couple of races.

 6) Mix it up.
 There is no reason to be only riding your bike for exercise right now.
 This is time of year for some cross training.
 (Not to be confused with cyclocross training!)
 Stay active, but mix it up.
 Lift some weights, take yoga, hike, ski, snowshoe, zumba…whatever.
 As long as you stay active and get the blood flowing.